Inside the EpiPen Price Backlash

 An auto-injector from Teva Pharmaceuticals had been expected for early 2017, but the regulator rejected the application, citing “major deficiencies.”
 Similarly, the agency also turned down an application for a pre-filled epinephrine syringe from Adamis Pharmaceuticals.
 Both companies have indicated they will resubmit approval applications.

 There is a generic version of the Adrenaclick auto-injector currently on the market, but it is so far not widely prescribed and many states don’t allow it to be substituted in pharmacy formularies.
 The rights for the Auvi-Q, which had gained a sizeable share of the auto-injector market, now reside with its inventors at Kaléo Pharmaceuticals.
-Company officials indicate they are planning for its return.
+[Update: Company officials say they are planning for its return in early 2017.]
 The smaller device was voluntarily recalled in the fall of 2015, so it remains approved.
-Regarding the timing of re-entry, a Kaléo spokesperson would only say: “We are monitoring the conversation and situation very closely.”

 He says another possibility is the entrance of the Emerade auto-injector, which is well-known in Europe.
-“I think we really need five or six products in the marketplace before competition will work effectively,” said Baker, an allergist who was formerly the CEO of a biotechnology firm and is familiar with the process of bringing drugs to market.
+“I think we really need five or six products in the marketplace before competition will work effectively,” said Baker, an allergist who was formerly the CEO of a biotechnology firm.

 Drug pricing in the U.S., the issue that lacks transparency